 Boroden and his fellow brownies are imprisoned by an evil kraken

-‘Aira’s dead…it’s all my fault.
-Why did I ever try to reclaim a home for our clan in Velmoran?’ he whispered.
+A leaden weight fell in Boroden’s chest as Carnelian’s words sunk in.
+‘It’s all my fault.
+Why did I ever try to reclaim a home for our clan in Velmoran?’

 Carnelian touched his shoulder.
 ‘Don’t blame yourself, lad.
 Nothing could be done.
 It’s too late now to wish things different.’

 Boroden peered down at the emaciated form of his old tutor.
 ‘I can’t believe you’re alive.
 I thought we were to share our prison with a monster but then we found ourselves with you.’